Protecting Inheritances for Married Children

 Presented by Kris Maksimovich, AIF®, CRPC®:

 Statistics suggest that a high percentage of marriages will end in divorce.
-Although you may not be concerned about your own marriage, are you worried about protecting the assets of your married children?
+Although you may not be concerned about your own marriage, are you worried about your estate planning and protecting the assets of your married children?

 Everything may be rosy now, but it’s not uncommon for people’s perspectives (and personalities) to change during a divorce.
 If that happens, what do you want for your children’s inheritance?
 Would you continue to provide some level of financial support to your child’s ex-spouse once he or she is no longer part of the family?
 Or would you prefer to omit this support for your former son- or daughter-in-law?
-If you wish to protect your child’s inheritance, several planning options are available.
+If you wish to protect your child’s windfall and that of your loved ones, several planning options are available.

 The first line of defense in protecting inheritances for married children